 As directed by the Commission, the SC continued to evaluate alternative stock structure hypotheses and the consequences of alternative management approaches.

+7.1.1 Stock assessments of Jack Mackerel

+The Peruvian National report (SC-01-13) referred to an assessment of the far north stock for 2012 and an updated 2013 assessment.

+7.1.2 Progress with the Jack Mackerel Stock Structure Research Programme

+No progress has been made.

 7.1.3 Progress with the jack mackerel ageing programme

 Chile gave a brief presentation reporting the current state of the jack mackerel ageing programme.
 Otolith samples were obtained from the Ecuadorian and Chilean area of distribution of the jack mackerel and images of the otoliths were taken.
 Terms of reference for the task team were developed from the mandate from the Science Working Group resulting from the otolith interpretation and ageing workshop held in 2011 and were distributed to the task team together with the images.
 A time schedule for the work was also proposed.
 The terms of reference were sent as draft in order to receive feedback from the task team with the intention to have agreed terms on how to proceed to accomplish the mandate.